ozyurtf/cpu-scheduler/README.md

 ### Real-Time System

 Real time systems are used when we want to provide predictable and timely responses with **strict timing constraints**.
-That's why the deadlines are important to take into account when we use a scheduling algorithm.
+That's why the deadlines are important to take into account when we use a scheduling algorithm in these systems.
 This doesn't mean that it has to be fast though.
 It just means there has to be deadlines.

-In chemcial operations, for example, the real time could mean minutes,hours,days,etc. to initiate something.
+In chemical operations, for example, we can see the application of real-time systems.
+The real time could mean minutes, hours, days, etc. to initiate an event.

 ## Measures of the Scheduling Algorithms